Tucson Wrongful Death Attorneys

 - Loss of support and guidance

 However, if the plaintiff is a representative of the state, they could not sue for these damages because they did not rely on the deceased in the same way.
+Always keep in mind that wrongful death claims are meant to offer financial support to minimize the impact of someone’s sudden death.
+If these specific losses have been suffered by the claimant, then compensation may be awarded.

 Damages known as compensatory, or economic, damages can also be sued for.
 These are damages that can have an actual monetary amount placed on them and include: